r-lgbtq/tidyrainbow/README.md

 ## Get involved!

-Inspired by [TidyTuesday](https://github.com/rfordatascience/tidytuesday) and the [R for Data Science community](https://www.rfordatasci.com/), we will also share, via our [twitter](https://twitter.com/R_LGBTQ) account, and on our [slack](https://rainbowr.slack.com) (sign up for our slack [here](https://docs.google.com/forms/d/1y7SOWE3IW-fpR_5Cd4mK-CMUpFZ-hvhY4cTj34JqTVE/)) these data sets, one every two weeks or so.
+Inspired by [TidyTuesday](https://github.com/rfordatascience/tidytuesday) and the [R for Data Science community](https://www.rfordatasci.com/), we will also share, via our [twitter](https://twitter.com/R_LGBTQ) account and on our [slack](https://rainbowr.slack.com) (sign up for our slack [here](https://docs.google.com/forms/d/1y7SOWE3IW-fpR_5Cd4mK-CMUpFZ-hvhY4cTj34JqTVE/)) these data sets, one every two weeks or so.

 The goal is to use your data visualisation and analysis skills to explore the data - whatever you're inspired to do - and to share your insights (using #TidyRainbow on twitter).
 The data will not always be tidy but should always be manageable!

 Once we've shared a data set via Twitter/Slack, we'll update the table of data sets with the date we've done so.

----

 We welcome all newcomers, enthusiasts and experts